How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How to Complete a Alabama Residential Lease Agreement

-To complete a Residential Lease Agreement in Alabama, start by gathering the necessary information: full legal names and addresses of all parties, the complete property address, the agreed-upon rent amount and payment terms, and the security deposit amount.
+To complete a Residential Lease Agreement in Alabama, start by gathering the necessary information: full legal names and addresses of all parties, the complete property address, the agreed-upon rent amount and payment terms, and the security deposit amount (limited to 1 month (additional amounts allowed for pets, premises changes, or increased liability risk; Ala.
+Code 35-9A-201) in Alabama).
 You will also need to decide on house rules such as pet policies, smoking restrictions, and quiet hours.

 Our platform walks you through each section with a guided form that only shows fields required for Alabama.
 Once you have filled in all details, you can preview the document, choose from five professional document styles, and download your completed Residential Lease Agreement as a PDF.